rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

  As first token, BERT uses the `CLS` special token, whose embedded representation can be used for classification purposes.
 Moreover, at the end of each sentence, a `SEP` token is used, which is exploited for text pairs inputs in order to differentiate between the two input sentences.
 - *Input masks*: Allows the model to cleanly differentiate between the content and the padding.
 The mask has the same shape as the input ids, and contains 1 anywhere the the input ids is not padding.
 - *Input types*: Contains 0 or 1 indicating which sentence the token is a part of.
 For asingle-sentence input is a vector of zeros.

 Huggingface model returns two outputs which can be expoited for our dowstream tasks:
 - *pooler_output*: it is the output of the BERT pooler, corresponding to the embedded representation of the CLS token further processed by a linear layer and a tanh activation.
 It can be used as an aggregate representation of the whole sentence.
 - *last_hidden_state*: 768-dimensional embeddings for each token in the given sentence.

-The use of the first output (the pooler) is usually not a good idea, as stated in the Hugginface Transformer documentation:
+The use of the first output (from the pooler) is usually not a good idea, as stated in the Hugginface Transformer documentation:
 > This output is usually not a good summary of the semantic content of the input, you’re often better with averaging or pooling the sequence of hidden-states for the whole input sequence.

 For this reason I preferred to use a Global Average Pooling on the sequence of all hidden states, in order to get a concise representation of the whole sentence.

 After the creation of the model, we can fine tune it as follows: